-But there IS a way to catch kids up.
-Renaissance’s annual What Kids Are Reading: And How They Grow research report includes powerful evidence.
+But there is a way to catch kids up.
+Renaissance’s annual What Kids Are Reading research report includes powerful evidence.
 The key to jump-starting struggling readers?
-Jan Bryan touched on it last week.
+Jan Bryan touched on in a recent post.
 It’s reading practice, and lots of it, with books at an appropriate level so students can read successfully with comprehension.

 The graphic below shows struggling third- and sixth-grade students.
 Those who began the year as struggling readers but met end-of-year benchmarks read more words, read more minutes per day, and experienced higher rates of comprehension.

 So how, then, do you get struggling kids to practice more?
 Start with engaging content—real books, real articles—that they choose.
 Let your students take some ownership of their practice.

 For Cannon, Diary of a Wimpy Kid proved irresistible.
 He heard about the hilarious antics of the main character, Greg Heffley, from his classmates.
 I downloaded the audiobook to entice him to read by listening to the audio and following along with the text.
 He was hooked and is now reading the other books independently.
 And let me tell you, after watching him struggle, almost nothing gives me as much pleasure as seeing him curled up with a book and laughing out loud.